RadikaRules/IWBR/design-doc.md

 - Mini black holes in patterns
 - Attacks from previous bosses

-#Post-base game plans
+#Post-base game features
+- Character switching: Instantly change character by shooting a C-labeled block
+- Per-character + secret ending
+- New Game Plus
+- Difficulty modes
 ## Newgrounds Medals/In-game achievements
+- First Blood - Die on the tutorial level
-Grump It - Skip the tutorial
+- Grump It - Skip the tutorial level
-The Magic Pixel(s) - Click on the moon on the title screen (SECRET) Die, you capitalist pig! - Beat The Suit
+- Die, You Capitalist Pig! - Beat The Suit
-No monkey business - Beat Clownkey
+- No Monkey Business - Beat Clownkey
-X-Man to the 10th degree - Beat DJ Professor X
+- X-Man To The 10th Degree - Beat DJ Professor X
+- Xero Motor Skill - Beat Xero & Motor-Head
+- Not-So-Rad - Beat Radika
+- Jess Queen - Beat game with Jess
+- Great Dex-terity - Beat game with Dex
-WALL STUCK - Get stuck inside a wall
+- WALL STUCK - Get stuck inside a wall
+### Secret medals/in-game achievements
+- The Magic Pixel(s) - Click on the moon on the title screen
+- Mystery Chip 1/8 - You found it!
+But what does it do?
+- The End...? - Secret ending